harshithsarchive/harshithsarchive.github.io/about.md

 ---
 layout: page
-title: About
+title: about
 ---

-# About Harshith
+# about the author

-Welcome to my personal archive!
-I'm Harshith, and this is where I share my thoughts, poetry, and creative writing.
+welcome to my personal archive! i'm harshith, just turned 18, and this is where I share my thoughts poetry all that stuff you get the point.

-This blog is my space to express emotions through words, capture fleeting moments, and explore the beauty of language.
-You'll find poems, reflections, and pieces that resonate with the human experience.
+this blog is my space to put out my work, write abt the way i feel, and explore the beauty of language. you'll find poems, reviews, rants, reflections, and pieces that'll prolly hit home.

-Feel free to explore my writings and connect with me on [Instagram](https://www.instagram.com/harshiths.archive/).
+feel free to explore my writings and connect with me on [Instagram](https://www.instagram.com/harshiths.archive/).

-Thank you for visiting my corner of the internet.
+thank you for visiting my corner of the internet! :>
+<3